Scholarships and Grants in Aid

 Dr. Myungja Mia Lee came to OHSU after having studied nursing in her homeland of Korea, and with the support of her family, chose to pursue a career in medicine.
 Dr. Lee created this scholarship to help increase diversity in the student body as a way to enrich the quality of education provided by OHSU.
-This one time scholarship awards approximately $2,000-3,000 to one student at the time of admission to OHSU.
+This one-time scholarship awards approximately $2,000-3,000 to one student at the time of admission to OHSU.

 Dr. & Mrs. Byong Uk Chung Fund

-Established by Dr. and Mrs. Byong Uk Chung, this scholarship awards one student the amount of $10,000.
+Established by Dr. and Mrs. Byong Uk Chung, this scholarship awards one student the one-time amount of $10,000.
 It is intended to be given to a first generation student for whom English is a second language.
 Each year’s recipient is selected to receive this award at the time of admission to OHSU.

 SCHOLARSHIPS AWARDED DURING MEDICAL SCHOOL